TheArtificial/theartificial.nl/source/blog/2017/05-03-conversational.html.md

 Designing a conversational interface goes beyond designing the interactions of having conversations or the look and feel of the bubbles.
 To design a conversational interface is to design the rules of engagement.
 Is the AI funny or serious?
 Does it call the user by his name?
 Does it pretend to be sad when something goes wrong?
 Does it use emoji?

 And then more broadly, when does the AI communicate what and how?
 When does it use non-verbal communication?
 When does it inform, and when does it ask for a response?
-When does it make the use r wait?
+When does it make the user wait?

 Defining the rules around how the AI uses the interface is as important as designing the interface itself.
 While the interface empowers the AI to communicate in potentially innovative ways, designing a solid ruleset around how that AI engages allows it to live beyond the single interface it was born in.
 The AI could live on other platforms like Facebook or iMessage and could perform marketing or customer support experiences.